 Current and former smokers can now be screened more effectively for lung cancer with Mather Hospital’s Lung Cancer Screening Program.
 National studies have shown that low dose CT screening can detect lung cancer at its earliest, most treatable stage.
 You should consider having a screening if you are 55 to 77 years old AND have at least a 30 “pack year” smoking history (average of one pack a day for 30 years), and currently smoke or quit in the last 15 years.

 This annual screening is covered by most insurances with no out-of-pocket expenses.
+Determine if you’re eligible for a free screening.

 How do I schedule a lung cancer screening?